S&P cuts rating on 18 medium-sized Italian banks

-MILAN, July 24 (Reuters) - Ratings agency Standard & Poor’s cut its long-term counterparty credit ratings by one notch on 18 medium-sized Italian banks, including Unione di Banche Italiane and Credito Emiliano, citing a worsening economic outlook.
+MILAN (Reuters) - Ratings agency Standard & Poor’s cut its long-term counterparty credit ratings by one notch on 18 medium-sized Italian banks, including Unione di Banche Italiane (UBI.MI) and Credito Emiliano (EMBI.MI), citing a worsening economic outlook.

-The ratings for UBI and Credem were lowered to ‘BBB-', that of Banca Popolare di Milano and Banco Popolare Societa Cooperativa to ‘BB’, while Banca Carige was cut to ‘BB-'.
+The ratings for UBI and Credem were lowered to ‘BBB-', that of Banca Popolare di Milano PMII.MI and Banco Popolare Societa Cooperativa BAPO.MI to ‘BB’, while Banca Carige (CRGI.MI) was cut to ‘BB-'.

 “Italian banks are operating in an environment with higher economic risks, leaving them more exposed to a deeper and longer recession in Italy than we had previously anticipated,” S&P said in a statement.